frodrok/mandelbrot-image-generator/README.md

 		"end_y" - which y pixel to stop generating at, int "total_x" - total width of the image, int
-		"total_y" - total height of the image, int "re_start" - some parameter determining how the picture is generated, int "re_end" - some parameter determining how the picture is generated, int "im_start" - some parameter determining how the picture is generated, int "im_end" - some parameter determining how the picture is generated, int "max_iter" - a parameter specifying how many iterations we will allow before we exit, int }
+		"total_y" - total height of the image, int "re_start" - alias for real_start, determines the scale of the picture, int "re_end" - alias for real_end, same as above int "im_start" - alias for imaginary_start, same as above int "im_end" - alias for imaginary_end, same as above, int "max_iter" - a parameter specifying how many iterations we will allow before we exit, int }